gauri221/QuickConnect/README.md

 ```
 npm start
 ```
-Access the application: Open your web browser and navigate to http://localhost:3000.
+### Access the application:
+#### Open your web browser and navigate to http://localhost:3000.

 ## Future Improvements
--Implement additional features such as media sharing.
+- Implement additional features such as media sharing.
--Enhance the user interface for a more intuitive user experience.
+- Enhance the user interface for a more intuitive user experience.
--Optimize performance and scalability for handling a larger user base.
+- Optimize performance and scalability for handling a larger user base.